kulics/koral/book-en/basic-grammar.md

 j: i32 3    # do not use automatic derivation
 ```

-Note that invariable data can only be defined within the package without initial.
 ## Identifier
 Identifier is the variable, function, package, protocol, etc. specified name.
 The letters that make up the identifier all have a certain norm, and the naming convention of the identifier in this language is as follows: